setelis/angular-se-event-helper-service/README.md

 # What is this

-Simple Event Helper used in many Setelis projects.
+Simple Event Helper used in many Setelis projects + bootstrap dialog handler

  * ```SeEventHelperService.stopEvent(event)``` - stop event propagation and default action